ssciwr/AMMICO/README.md

 ## Usage

-There are sample notebooks in the `misinformation/notebooks` folder for you to explore the package:
+There are sample notebooks in the `notebooks` folder for you to explore the package:
 1. Text extraction: Use the notebook `get-text-from-image.ipynb` to extract any text from the images.
 The text is directly translated into English.
 If the text should be further analysed, set the keyword `analyse_text` to `True` as demonstrated in the notebook.\
 **You can run this notebook on google colab: [Here](https://colab.research.google.com/github/ssciwr/misinformation/blob/main/notebooks/get-text-from-image.ipynb)**
 Place the data files and google cloud vision API key in your google drive to access the data.